sid04naik/monitor-application-performance/README.md

 # Monitor Application Performance

-A local performance monitoring solution designed to test application performance on a local machine and visualize results through a Grafana dashboard.
+A lightweight local performance monitoring solution designed to test application performance on a local machine and visualize results through a Grafana dashboard.
+The system uses Docker Compose to orchestrate Grafana and InfluxDB services, with K6 installed globally for performance testing.

 ## 🚀 Features